cheretka/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 Minimax Algorithm in Game Theory | Tic-Tac-Toe AI – Finding optimal move

-Tic-Tac-Toe with AI (Artificial Intelligence) that plays a perfect game.
-This AI will consider all possible scenarios and makes the most optimal move.
+Min-max is a decision-making algorithm which uses decision theory, game theory, statistics and philosophy to calculate the optimal move.
+The mechanism evaluates minimum lose and maximum profit.
+This logic can also be extended to play more complicated game like chess, checkers etc.
 ## Usage

 ```python